AVEVA/CONNECT-data-services-developer-docs/content/home/search.md

 # Search

-Many pages in OSIsoft Cloud Services (OCS) include a search or query bar to help find streams, assets, or other objects.
+Many pages in AVEVA Data Hub include a search or query bar to help find streams, assets, or other objects.
 This page offers tips and best practices for using search.

 ## Tooltip